Free Financial Modeling Guide

 Excel is the main tool used by banks, corporations, and institutions to perform financial modeling.
 The main reason for this is Excel’s phenomenal versatility.
 Every company or investment opportunity is unique, and Excel is a blank canvas that can be totally customized and tailor to the situation.
-The flip side of this is that there are no controls or rules in place to ensure the model is accurate or error free.
+The flip side of this is that there are no controls or rules in place to ensure the model is accurate and error-free.

-Here are some of the most important Excel tips for financial modeling:
+Here are some of the most important Excel tips for this financial modeling guide:

 For a refresher on basic Excel functions check out our free Excel Crash Course.

 When you’re ready to take your skills to the next level, our Advanced Excel Formulas course will help you stand out from the pack.

 Over and above good Excel skills, analysts who really stand out at financial modeling are great at structuring and organizing their spreadsheets.